 It was in the early 1960s when we first began supporting development of the equestrian trail network by volunteering to build and maintain the trails, researching, applying for and securing funding grants, and co-operating with local government and land management agencies to identify appropriate trail routes.

-Use the menu above to learn more about the HHA, the horse trail network and our legacy of trail stewardship that continues to this day.
-Connect with us to meet the executive, become a Haney Horsemen Association member, attend a meeting, report a trail concern, or ask a question.
+Use the menu above to discover more about the horse trail network, the benefits of HHA membership, and our legacy of trail stewardship that continues to this day.
+Connect with us to meet other local equestrians, attend a meeting, report a trail concern or ask a question.

 Treasurer: Lynn Byer